frederic-perez/AmE-dictionary/dictionary.md

 __caribou__
 __carjack__ _v_ To commit forcible theft of (a vehicle) from its users.
 __carnage__ :two::shit:
-__carnation__ :open_mouth: :two: A double-flowered cultivated variety of clove pink, with grey-green leaves and showy pink, white, or red flowers. :es: clavel
+__carnation__ :pencil2: :two: A double-flowered cultivated variety of clove pink, with grey-green leaves and showy pink, white, or red flowers. :es: clavel
 __carnie man__ Carnival man?
 __carol__ _v_ (caroling) (vs Christmas carol)
 __carom__ _v_